 One of the stranger trends in recent years has been the rise in Christmas presents for pets.
 We don’t mean a tasty dog biscuit or a squeaky toy, we mean the desire to spend on your pet like he was a needy human being.
 According to market research firm Mintel, “People are increasingly treating their pets as humans, relying on them for companionship and gaining a sense of fulfilment…..
 They want their pets to feel cared-for, comfortable and mentally stimulated.
 So there is driving demand for added-value products, often mirroring mainstream human styling and healthcare trends.
 As a result people are prepared to pay more for their pet care products and to replace them more often.”
 According to Blue Buffalo (@bluebuffalo) | Twitter and a survey of pet owners in 2015, an average of nearly £200 a year is spent on clothes for their pets – that’s more than I spend on my wardrobe.
 In fact outfits are the second highest for cat owners, after food. £264 is the average annual spend on presents for pets but 88% of respondents admit to spending up to £50 on extravagant presents for their pets.

-In the last 5 years spending on pet gifts has grown by over £286 million.
+According to the reports by pet insurance companies, it would appear that in the last 5 years spending on pet gifts has grown by over £286 million.
 If you are looking for Christmas presents for pets, £450 can get your cat the Litter-Robot III Open Air Automatic Self-Cleaning Litter Box.
 In the USA, for just $3,000 you can get 22k Gold-Thread Pet Mattress.
 According to The Independent, last week saw a Christmas market for dogs coming to London offering accessories and festive treats with the adorable name Santa Paws.
 That’s one good thing about the pet gift trend, it’s generated a lot of good puns.
 Pawsecco is available.
 Downton Tabby is a feline based parody on the popular TV series, whilst the Yoga Dogs features dogs in varying yoga poses.
 We reported earlier about a company selling pyjamas for dogs which enable you to have matching pyjamas with your pet.
 What else can you get Fido?
 How about a personalised “Reserved” dog cushion for £35, or a personalised dog lead holder for £19.95.
 We will shortly be bringing out a onesie for your pet rabbit called a Bunzee.
 Only joking, but we are thinking about a dogs clothing line called Togs for Dogs – are you in?